jihyunkim94-lab/jihyunkim94-lab.github.io/_pages/about.md

 Kim Lab designs materials at the **atomic scale** and engineers them into **scalable, reproducible platforms** for next-generation electronics.

-Our guiding question: how do we translate control at the level of individual atomic layers into materials that can be made reliably, repeatedly, and at scale — and what device architectures become possible once we can?
+Our guiding question: how do we translate control at the level of individual atomic layers into materials that can be made reliably, repeatedly, and at scale — and what devices become possible once we can?
 Answering it means working across materials characterizations, thin-film engineering, and device physics.

 We are always looking for curious students who want to build things that do not exist yet.